 Bright Futures Florida Medallion Scholarships

 SB 72 expands the Florida Medallion level Bright Futures scholarship, which currently covers 75% of tuition costs.
 Beginning with the Fall 2021 semester, the scholarship will cover 100% of tuition and certain fees for students who attend Florida College System FCS) institutions or 75% for students attending a State University System (SUS) institution.
-When the student is ready to transfer from a state college to a university, they will be able to retain their 100% coverage at the SUS institution if they meet certain academic criteria.

 Florida Student Assistance Grant Programs (FSAG)